json-e/json-e/docs/src/expressions.md

 ## Literals

-Literals are similar to those for JSON Numeric literals only accept integer and decimal notation.
+Literals are similar to those for JSON Numeric literals, but only accept integer and decimal notation.

 ```yaml,json-e